CASTEL-Florian/Unity-console-game/README.md

 public static async UniTask<byte[]> ReadAllBytesAsync(string path);
 ```

 These methods need to be executed in asynchronous code.
-For example, you may nee to move the calls async methods out of the costructors:
+For example, you may nee to move the calls async methods out of the constructors:
 ```C#
 private void CreateEnemy(string namePath){
     Enemy enemy = new Enemy(namePath);